WWF WildLive FAQ

 WWF Wildlive is a website launched by WWF Finland.
 It will bring nature close to you no matter where you are.
-The website features live footage of rare and endangered Finnish animals (Saimaa ringed seal) that have gone online to highlight their plight.
+The website features live footage of rare and endangered Finnish animals that have gone online to highlight their plight.
 Normally, it takes extraordinary luck to see these species in the wild, but WWF is changing those odds.

 Why has WWF Finland launched the site?

 Videos like this help us raise awareness about the importance of protecting all life on Earth.
 We believe that awareness of the species, their lifestyle, their uniqueness and the reasons why they’re endangered helps people understand why these animals needs to be protected.
 We also believe that it is important to offer people the opportunity to see and experience the species for themselves.
 This might result in more favorable attitudes towards these species.
 The streaming project also promotes education, research and public knowledge.

 How can people take part in WWF Wildlive?